sachin-sumologic/sumologic-documentation/docs/cse/introduction-to-cloud-siem.md

 An Insight is a group of Signals clustered around a single entity.
 An Insight is created when the sum of the severity scores of Signals with the same entity goes above a certain activity score within a certain timeframe.
 By default, this is an activity score of 12 within the last 14 days.
 For example, if a rule was triggered with a severity of 5, and then ten days later another rule with the same entity and a severity of 5 was triggered, the total activity score would only be 10 in the last 14 days, so an Insight would not be created.
 However, if those same two rules had a severity score of 7, an Insight would be created.

-## Get started with threat investigation
+## Using Cloud SIEM for threat investigation

 Threat investigation is reactive while threat hunting is proactive.
 Typically, threat investigation happens in response to an alert.
 Once you’ve investigated a threat, you can hunt for similar threats and take precautionary steps to prevent attacks from happening again.